VP Student Development/Dean of Students (906) 487-7324

 Finlandia Fitness Center

-The Finlandia Fitness Center, in the Paavo Nurmi Center, is equipped with cardiovascular training machines including stair climbers, exercise bikes, treadmills, rowing machines, weight training equipment, and free weights.
+The Finlandia Fitness Center, in the Paavo Nurmi Center, is equipped with cardiovascular training machines including elipticals, exercise bikes, treadmills, rowing machines, weight training equipment, and free weights.
 Students taking courses for credit may use the fitness center free of charge with a valid Finlandia University ID.
 Fitness Center hours are posted.
 Low-cost fitness center memberships are available to the public.

 Finlandia Dining Services